John Fogerty: 1985–1997

 Fogerty played CCR material again at a concert in Washington, D.C., for Vietnam veterans that took place on July 4, 1987.
 The show was aired on HBO.
 Aside from a guest appearance at the Palomino and performance at the 1986 Rock and Roll Hall of Fame induction ceremony, this was the first time Fogerty had performed any Creedence Clearwater Revival songs for a large audience since 1972.
 On May 27, 1989, he played a set of CCR material at Oakland Coliseum for the Concert Against AIDS.
 His backing band that night consisted of Jerry Garcia and Bob Weir on guitars, Randy Jackson on bass, and Steve Jordan on drums.

-In 1990, his brother Tom Fogerty died of complications from AIDS at the age of 48, survived by his second wife and six children.
-Tom contracted HIV from blood transfusions during surgery for a back ailment.
+In 1990, Fogerty's brother and CCR bandmate Tom died of complications from AIDS at the age of 48, survived by his second wife and six children.
+Tom had contracted HIV from blood transfusions during surgery for a back ailment.
 Specifically, he died from a tuberculosis infection.
-John Fogerty has mentioned that the darkest moments in his life were when his brother took the record company's side in their royalties dispute, and the fact that when his brother died, the two of them were barely speaking to each other.
-In fact, even in the brothers' very last conversation with each other, Tom at one point referred to Creedence Clearwater Revival's former manager Saul Zaentz as his "best friend".
+John Fogerty has mentioned that the darkest moments in his life were when his brother took the record company's side in their royalties dispute, and that when his brother died, the two of them were barely speaking to each other.
+In fact, even in the brothers' very last conversation with each other, Tom at one point referred to Creedence Clearwater Revival's former manager Saul Zaentz as his "best friend."
 Given that Zaentz had swindled the band out of millions of dollars and had just recently attempted to sue John, this revelation made it painfully difficult for John to reconcile with Tom.
 In the eulogy he delivered at Tom's funeral, he said: "We wanted to grow up and be musicians.
 I guess we achieved half of that, becoming rock 'n roll stars.
 We didn't necessarily grow up."

 Fogerty traveled to Mississippi in 1990 for inspiration, and visited the gravesite of blues legend Robert Johnson.
-According to him, while there, he had the realization that Robert Johnson was the true spiritual owner of his own songs, no matter what businessman owned the rights to them, thus Fogerty decided to start making a new album and to perform his old CCR material regularly in concert.
-At this time, visiting the Mt.
-Zion Missionary Baptist Church cemetery, Fogerty met Skip Henderson, a New Jersey vintage guitar dealer who had formed a nonprofit corporation, the Mt.
-Zion Memorial Fund, to honor Johnson with a memorial marker.
+While there, he realized that he believed Johnson was the true spiritual owner of his own songs, no matter what businessman owned the rights to them, and decided to start making a new album and to perform his old CCR material regularly in concert.
+At this time, visiting the Mount Zion Missionary Baptist Church cemetery, Fogerty met Skip Henderson, a New Jersey vintage guitar dealer who had formed a nonprofit corporation, the Mount Zion Memorial Fund, to honor Johnson with a memorial marker.
 Fogerty subsequently funded headstones for Charlie Patton, James “Son” Thomas, Mississippi Joe Callicott, Eugene Powell, and Lonnie Pitchford, and helped with financial arrangements for numerous others.